About Me

 Hannah Storm has that rarest of all qualities.
 When she stands to speak, she stands not only as an expert but also — vitally — as a vulnerable, brilliant, brave woman. – Amy Selwyn, former Managing Director, News Xchange

-Hannah Storm led a powerful session on self-care and wellness for our entire team in August 2021.
+Hannah Storm led a powerful session on self-care and wellness for our entire team….
 Chalkbeat’s journalists could relate to her personal experiences, and everyone benefited from the discussion about self-care.
 During a period of significant local, national, and global challenges, Hannah helped our team address complicated issues and opened up a conversation that we needed to have.

 — Jennifer Bramble, Chief People Officer, Chalkbeat